leabs/stevenleabo.com/_posts/2022-03-19-static-sites.md

 ---
-title: "Less is More: Why I Love Static Sites"
+title: "Less is More: I Love Static Sites"
 description: "My fondness for static sites and why it's so rewarding to build a project using the least amount of resources possible."
 date: "2022-03-19"
 tags: ['web-development','open-source', 'jekyll']
 layout: post
+image: "leet-code.png"
 ---

 There is something so rewarding about trying to build a project using the least amount of resources possible.